ghuntley/ghuntley.github.io/_draft/_posts/integration-of-objective-c-libraries-with-xamarin-ios.md

 | dispatch_queue_t        | CoreFoundation.DispatchQueue |
 | CGFloat, GLFloat        | float                        |

-Define NSString in C# vary rarely, used when Apple use strings as tokens - lookup in KVP dictionary, working with notifications or uitableviewcell
+* Define NSString in C# vary rarely, used when Apple use strings as tokens - lookup in KVP dictionary, working with notifications or uitableviewcell
+* ID is shorthand for NSObject.

 # Unit Testing for Correctness